 The chef, Alejandro Ruiz, showcases the diverse flavours of Oaxaca through a number of traditional dishes with iconic twists to them.
-All of the ingredients are locally-sourced, with all of the vegetables and sprouts being grown in their own organic garden.
+All of the ingredients are locally sourced, with all of the vegetables and sprouts being grown in their own organic garden.

 Getting around Oaxaca City couldn’t be easier!
 It’s a city designed to be walked in.

 Walking is most likely going to be your go-to form of transport whilst staying in Oaxaca City.
-This is ideal as it’s free, a form of exercise and a great way to see the city.
+This is ideal because it’s free, a form of exercise and a great way to see the city.

 The city has made it easy to walk to most places.
 Calle Macedonio Alcala is a pedestrianised street that connects two of the main areas in the city, Templo de Santo Domingo and the Zocalo.

 You may never need to use a taxi during your time in Oaxaca City because everything is so close together.

 If you do end up using one though, they certainly aren’t very hard to find.
 There are always plenty roaming the street looking for a passenger.
 They’re also bright yellow, making them very hard to miss!
 Many of them will give you a little honk to indicate that they’re free.